Contents

 }

-The only thing that is missing in this test is the assertion.
+The only thing missing from this test is the assertion.
 But, how do we assert that we expect to receive a panic?
 This is indeed challenging, if you consider that the assert! macro itself invokes panic! to signal that the assertion failed and the test didn't pass.
 Fortunately, there is a test attribute that we can use to express that a panic is expected:

 #[should_panic]

 If we add it to the test and run cargo t now, all the tests should pass.
 Easy peasy.
-Also, notice that the output for that test has " - should panic" appended to the name of the test.
+Also, notice that the output for that test includes " - should panic" appended to the test name.

 Finished `test` profile [unoptimized + debuginfo] target(s) in 0.02s